kdalanon/LLM-AutoHotkey-Assistant/README.md

 2. Press the backtick key to bring up the prompt menu.
 3. Select a prompt to process the text.
 4. View and interact with the AI response in the Response Window.
-5. If you want to use the backtick character, you can press `CapsLock + Backtick` to suspend the script.
+5. If you want to use the backtick character, you can press `CapsLock + Backtick` to suspend and unsuspend the script.
 A message will be displayed at the bottom indicating that the app is suspended.

 ![image](https://github.com/user-attachments/assets/e8611390-5fb3-4916-ac8f-774210b5a14d)